Applying For a M.S. in Educational Leadership

 Students are admitted to the College of Education educational leadership major on a competitive basis.
 The major has a restricted enrollment; therefore, not all students who meet the minimum requirements are admitted.

 Applications for the M.S. program are accepted on a continuous basis.
 To apply, please follow directions below.
 Completed application materials must be received at least four weeks prior to the course registration date of the application term.
+Refer to the Office of the Registrar's Academic Calendar for term and registration dates.

 Note: Canada M.Ed. applications are due February 15 (Spring term start) or November 15 (Winter term start).